 Family Eldercare provides help to people 60+ and people 18 years+ with disabilities and their caregivers to get access community services.
 They provide services to prevent abuse, neglect, and financial exploitation of elders and adults with disabilities.
 Among their services,, they provide in-home care services (care attendants, homemaker, companion, meal prep, personal assistance, telephone program, social and educations sessions/support, brain aerobics, in-home counseling, transportation services, certified guardianship, money management, service coordination.
 “Lifetime connections without walls” is a telephone program that provides opportunities for seniors to connect with others in their community and across the country via social and educational sessions.
 See their website for more information.

-Williamson County Veteran's Services provides rovides eligible veterans, dependents and survivors direct and general support and assistance in obtaining all benefits to which they are entitled from the U.S. Department of Veterans Affairs, state of Texas and Williamson County.
+Williamson County Veteran's Services provides eligible veterans, dependents and survivors direct and general support and assistance in obtaining all benefits to which they are entitled from the U.S. Department of Veterans Affairs, state of Texas and Williamson County.

 The National Alliance on Mental Health offers help to those struggling through difficult times, such as loneliness and isolation due to COVID.
 The NAMI HelpLine is a free, nationwide peer-support service providing information, resource referrals and support to people living with a mental health conditions, their family members and caregivers, mental health providers and the public.
 HelpLine staff and volunteers are experienced, well-trained and able to provide guidance The NAMI HelpLine can be reached Monday through Friday, 10 am–6 pm, ET.

-ARCIL in Round Rock provides information on community resources available for people with disabilities including: transportation, housing, education, attendant services, employment services, life skills education, etc. Assists with social security disability application.
-Helps with nursing home transition program.
+ARCIL in Round Rock provides information on community resources available for people with disabilities including: transportation, housing, education, attendant services, employment services, life skills education, etc. It also assists with social security disability application, and helps with nursing home transition program.

 Allsup assists people with filing for disability benefits, SSDI.
 Allsup can also help people go back to work, if and when they have medically recovered.